Sherry5Wu/Sherry5Wu/README.md

 ## Hi there 👋

+I am Jingjing, also called Sherry.

+I'm currently studying at Hive Helsinki, a coding school. located in Helsinki Finland.

 <!--
 **Sherry5Wu/Sherry5Wu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.